-I’ve heard numerous explanations defending God’s crimes against children, so let’s take a quick look at each of them.
+I’ve heard numerous explanations attempting to defend God’s actions against children, so let’s take a quick look at each of them.

 1. “God allows evil, but does not cause it.”

 God always had the opportunity to say, “I refuse to create mankind, because it will result in the creation of evil and suffering.”
-By choosing to create us, He chose to create suffering where none previously existed.
-An all-good God should’ve chosen not to create us, since this would allow Him to keep the amount of suffering in the Universe at absolute zero, and our uncreated souls would’ve never been the wiser!
+By choosing to create us, God chose to create suffering where none previously existed.
+An all-good God should’ve chosen not to create us, since this would allow him to keep the amount of suffering in the Universe at absolute zero, and our uncreated souls would’ve been none the wiser.

 2. “The natural world is under the curse of sin.”

-In order to excuse God from the suffering He created, we sometimes try to blame it all on man or Satan.
-We say, “It’s not God’s fault man sinned and let evil into the world!”
-But who defines mankind’s punishment?
+In order to excuse God from the suffering he created, we sometimes try to place all the blame on man or Satan, saying, “It’s not God’s fault man sinned and let evil into the world!”
+But who defines the limits of mankind’s punishment?
 God!
-So why couldn’t God design a punishment that didn’t involve punishing innocent children?
+So why didn’t God just design a punishment that didn’t involve punishing innocent children?

 For example, why not just kick Adam and Eve out of Eden and allow their sinless children to remain?
 Or allow Adam and Eve to stay, but punish them in the afterlife (instead of punishing them in this life and the next)?
 Or why not give children a greater level of protection outside of Eden?
-Or not allow them to feel serious pain until after they’d sinned?
+Or not allow them to feel serious pain until they’re older, or after they’ve sinned?